elenita1221/variationalholder/README.md

 # variationalholder
-Code for variational Holder's bound
+Code for variational Holder's bound.
+Should be made publicly available at some point.